Dumb Things In The Big Bang Theory That Everyone Ignores

 Keeping track of superheroes is tough at the best of times, but it's something that shouldn't be a problem for the cast of "The Big Bang Theory."
 When Stuart hosts a themed costume party for New Year's Eve at his comic book store, Raj is visibly upset at the realization that he has to dress up as Aquaman.
 Given that the core gang are comic book aficionados, Raj should have known that he had far more options than just the man the in the sea.
 Though the script is written as if Aquaman was Raj's only choice, the Justice League has been comprised of different members over the course of time.

-Any superhero fan knows that Raj could have easily been Cyborg, Hawkman, or Martian Manhunter with his tantrum over Aquaman feeling like drama for drama's sake.
+Any superhero fan knows that Raj could have easily been Cyborg, Hawkman, or Martian Manhunter, with his tantrum over Aquaman feeling like drama for drama's sake.
 It's a weird discrepancy that Raj's comic book knowledge would be that flawed, with none of the other characters ever commenting on it.
 If he was really unsure — or that unhappy — his costume could have been solved with the click of a button on the World Wide Web.
 How hard could it be?

 Leonard and Harry Potter

 Even if you have lived under a rock for the last two decades, you're bound to know at least something about the "Harry Potter" franchise.
 When Leonard begins to read the books, he's annoyed when Sheldon reveals to him that Dumbledore dies during "The Half-Blood Prince."
 Leonard's quite right to be annoyed, but given the overwhelming success of both the books and the films, but it's difficult to imagine that he wouldn't have known about this already.
-"The Big Bang Theory" has well established that its core cast is a group of out and proud nerds, while it's also well-known that "Harry Potter" is a franchise that's much beloved by that community.
+"The Big Bang Theory" has well established that its core cast is a group of proud nerds, while it's also well-known that "Harry Potter" is a franchise that's beloved by much of that community.

-Dumbledore's death is considered to be a spoiler that is widely talked about, with theories concerning why he died still in frequent discussion.
+Dumbledore's death is considered to be a "spoiler" that is widely talked about, with theories concerning why he died still in frequent discussion.
 Not only does this make Leonard's lack of knowledge about the franchise inconceivable, but it also highlights how weird it is that neither Sheldon nor Amy has ever read the books.
-Given Sheldon's personality, it feels unlikely that plot points and characters wouldn't have been discussed at length, even if nothing will ever live up to the likes of "Star Trek."
+Given Sheldon's personality, it feels unlikely that the book series' plot points and characters wouldn't have been discussed at length, even if nothing will ever live up to the likes of "Star Trek."

 Sheldon being allergic to cats